-- MFF is developing and implementing statewide social marketing campaigns on behalf of all MFF Partners.
-It is very unlikely that any local, independent social marketing campaign will be approved. - If pre-approved in writing by MFF, any MFF Partner social marketing campaign must be aligned with the statewide campaign and included in your project proposal.
+- MFF develops and implements statewide social marketing campaigns on behalf of all MFF SNAP-Ed Partners.
+It is very unlikely that any local, independent social marketing campaign will be approved. - If pre-approved in writing by MFF, any MFF SNAP-Ed Partner social marketing campaign must be aligned with the statewide campaign and included in your project summary included with your contract.

-• N/A
+N/A

-Social marketing activities and campaigns not pre-approved by MFF and not included in your project proposal.
+Social marketing activities and campaigns not pre-approved by MFF and not included in your project summary included with your contract.